Skip to content

 tags "" A space-separated list of additional build tags to load packages.

 with-expecter true Use with-expecter: True to generate EXPECT() methods for your mocks.
-This is the preferred way to setup your mocks.
+This is the preferred way to set up your mocks.

 Layouts